itsrilay/cv-app/README.md

 ## License

-This project is distributed under the MIT License - see [LICENSE](LICENSE) for more details.
+This project is distributed under the MIT License - see [LICENSE][license-url] for more details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>